Mario Anderson: Professional career

+Saskatchewan Roughriders

 On April 29, 2025, it was announced that Anderson had signed with the Saskatchewan Roughriders.
 Following training camp, he accepted a practice roster position on June 1, 2025, but was released on June 23, 2025.
 However, following long-term injuries to backup running backs Thomas Bertrand-Hudon and Ka'Deem Carey, Anderson was re-signed on July 22, 2025.

+On May 30, 2026, Anderson was released by the Roughriders as part of final roster cuts.

+Ottawa Redblacks

+On June 15, 2026, Anderson signed with the Ottawa Redblacks.